Nashlyn: Education

 Nashlyn no longer has a school.
-Those who live in Nashlyn and area are sent to the neighboring village of Consul which has a school that covers Kindergarten to Grade 12 serving approximately 100 students.
+Those who live in Nashlyn and area are sent to the neighbouring village of Consul which has a school that covers Kindergarten to Grade 12 serving approximately 100 students.

 Climate

 Nashlyn holds the record for the hottest month ever recorded in Canada with an average daily maximum of 35.8 °C recorded in July 1936.